 According to the Bible, a star rose with the birth of Christ.
 It helped to guide people to his birthplace in Bethlehem so that they could worship him.

 So we put a star atop the Christmas tree to pay homage to the guiding light on that night.

 With the Christmas holiday gradually becoming more and more secular, star tree toppers might be a bit more commonly appreciated now simply for their shape.

-These days, trendy Christmas tree decoration designers are increasingly offering an array of unique Christmas tree toppers, including snowflakes, gingerbread houses, bows, and poinsettias. –Jonathon Engels; lead photo by Jill Wellington via Pixabay
+These days, trendy Christmas tree decoration designers are increasingly offering an array of unique Christmas tree toppers, including snowflakes, gingerbread houses, bows, and poinsettias. -–Jonathon Engels; with additional reporting by Christina Maggitas, lead photo by Jill Wellington via Pixabay